ABOUT THE EVENT

 This Citizen Science Month, join the Citizen Science Association (CSA)'s Environmental Justice Practitioners Working Group for a Q&A about how environmental justice and inclusion can be at the forefront of events and programming for citizen science.

-Claudia Sebastiani, who is managing the ISeeChange Flooding Initiative in Miami and is a member of the Citizen Science Association Citizen Science Month Working Group, will join Vivienne Byrd (of the Los Angeles Public Library) and Caroline Nickerson (from SciStarter), the co-chairs of the Citizen Science Association's Citizen Science Month Working Group, to facilitate this Q&A. The main speakers will be Brenda Wilson, Omega Wilson, and Vincent Martin, with an introduction from Jennifer Shirk, the leader of CSA.
+Join Vivienne Byrd (of the Los Angeles Public Library) and Caroline Nickerson (from SciStarter), the co-chairs of the Citizen Science Association's Citizen Science Month Working Group, for this Q&A. The main speakers will be Brenda Wilson, Omega Wilson, and Vincent Martin, with an introduction from Jennifer Shirk, the leader of CSA.

 Please register on Zoom to attend the event: http://bit.ly/EnvironmentalJusticeWorkingGroupCitSciMonth